 Enjoy a guided tour of Lake Titicaca with a homestay in a small village.

-After, cruise to the another village (this can vary based on community availability) for an overnight homestay on the shores of the lake.
+After, cruise to another village for an overnight homestay on the shores of the lake.
 This experience provides an opportunity to learn more about rural life in the Peruvian highlands and to participate in local traditions.
-Eat with the family, learn some Quecha and Spanish language skills, try on traditional costumes, and help out with daily chores around the village.

 Visit the floating islands of Uros before returning to Puno.
 Opt to visit to Sillustani burial site.

 Leave the homestay families late morning and visit the Uros Islands on the way back to Puno.
 A popular optional activity in Puno is to visit to the spectacular chullpas (funerary towers) of Sillustani, a pre-Inca archaeological site only a short drive away.

 Opt to get out on the water today and pre-book the Lake Titicaca Kayaking on the checkout page to include this optional activity on your tour or ask your GCO or travel agent for assistance.

 Hop on the bus for a full day's drive to Cusco.